Callum Macdonald Memorial Award 2014

 - A representative of the Scottish printing industry, currently Tom Dalgleish, formerly of Macdonald Publishers and Printers

 - Callum Macdonald's widow, the poet Tessa Ransford OBE

-- The publisher of the 2012 winning pamphlet, Alistair Peebles of Brae Editions.
+- The publisher of the 2013 winning pamphlet, James Harding of Stewed Rhubarb Press.

-The judging will consider the pamphlet as a complete entity, taking account of the quality of the poetry, the design, and the physical production.
+The judging considers the pamphlet as a complete entity, taking account of the quality of the poetry, the design, and the physical production.

 The decision of the judging panel is final and no correspondence regarding the pamphlets, shortlist or winner will be considered.

 The award ceremony

 The award ceremony will be held on 15 May at the National Library of Scotland.
 All entries will be displayed at the awards ceremony.

 For the 2014 competition, all those who enter will be invited to attend the ceremony.
 Poets are usually asked to read from the shortlisted pamphlets.

 The winner of the award will not be known before the announcement at the ceremony.